 About Jim Jennings

-I began throwing pottery in 1967 when in high school.
-There was a treadle there that no one knew how to use and I was just determined to figure it out.
-One year later I bought my own wheel with money I had saved up mowing lawns and odd jobs.
+I began throwing pottery in 1967 while in high school.
+There was a treadle there that no one knew how to use and I was determined to figure it out.
+One year later, I bought my own wheel with money I had saved up from mowing lawns and odd jobs.
 That wheel was a LOCKERBIE model and is the wheel I use to this day.

-I never had much time to afford throwing pottery for many years after high school but in 1994 I built my studio building on the farm determined to make pottery at my pleasure.
-Back then I worked to create ART but soon learned if I wanted this hobby to at least pay for its self I needed to make functional pieces.
-At this point my thinking changed, craft is just art with an identity crisis.
-This is when everything grew and it seems as though the limits to my sales are those I put on myself, I want to enjoy my craft and not destroy that with production filling orders.
+I didn't have much time to afford throwing pottery for many years after high school, but in 1994 I built a studio building on my farm, determined to make pottery at my pleasure.
+Back then I worked to create ART, but soon learned that if I wanted this hobby to at least pay for its self I would need to make more functional pieces.
+At this point my thinking changed to "Craft is just art with an identity crisis".
+Then everything sort of turned a corner.
+It seems now as though the limits to my sales are only those that I put on myself.
+I want to enjoy my craft and not destroy that with production filling orders.